Casa Amadeo, antigua Casa Hernandez: Miguel Angel Amadeo

 Johnny Pacheco, Ray Barretto and the brothers Eddie Palmieri, and Charlie Palmieri.

 With his long residency, and personal connections to the Latin music community, Mike Amadeo is known as a community historian.
 For his contributions to Puerto Rican music and the Bronx, Mike Amadeo has been honored by the National Puerto Rican Day Parade in 2008, a Hostos Center for the Arts & Culture concert in 2005, and by the Bronx Council on the Arts in 2010.
-In 2014, the corner of Logwood Avenue and Prospect Avenue was renamed Miguel Angel "Mike" Amadeo Way.
+In 2014, the corner of Logwood Avenue and Prospect Avenue was named Miguel Angel "Mike" Amadeo Way.